mnichols08/udemy-courses/zero-to-mastery/advanced-javascript/section-04.md

 They say that everything is an object in Javascript because behind the scenes everything gets wrapped in an Object, which provides them with some methods like `.toString()` for example.
 Now in JS we have access to `Array.isArray()` which lets us check if something is an array.

+Primitive values are immutable
+This is what we call pass by value - we copy value and create that value somewhere else in memory vs
+Non-primitive values like objects are pass by reference - we point to the object wherever it is within memory - and it might have any number of pointers within

 ## Static vs Dynamically Typed

 ## Primintive Types